ClathomasPrime/linear-prefs/tex/notes.md

 [!]
 Gans and Smart (1996).
 Majority voting with single-crossing preferences.
 Journal of Public Economics. https://www.sciencedirect.com/science/article/pii/0047272795015035

     Also equivalent.
-Apparently discusses 1) ease of checking (computational ease?) and 2) a two-dimensional example (TODO: check if they realized 2D linear = SC already).
+They bring together previous research on related pref sets.
+    They discusses ease of checking in practice (by this they DONT mean computational ease, they mean that you can prove certain scenarios end up being single crossing under certain assumptions, and you can easily prove things (I think - I really really don't understand all the economics mumbo jumbo)).

 Computational Complexity of checking a condition on a pref set
 ====